Spoiler Warning: There are spoilers ahead for every game listed

 In a world full of constant video game releases, it is easy for a lot of games to go unrecognised and slip through the cracks.
-Some games have good endings and some have bad endings, and some games are just forgotten about completely.
+While a lot of games either have incredibly memorable endings or genuinely terrible ones, there are some that are forgotten about completely.
 While a lot of the more unrecognised endings do tend to come from indie games, some even come from AAA games.
 And these games deserve to be recognised that little bit more.

 Mass Effect 3

 While Mass Effect is one of the most widely regarded franchises of the last few generations, it also has its share of underrated moments.
-Of course, if you were to talk about the best endings to Video Games, Mass Effect 2 is an almost guaranteed entry in that list, and deservedly so.
+Of course, if you were to talk about some of the best endings in video game history, Mass Effect 2 is a guaranteed entry in that list, and deservedly so.
 However, that’s just one of the reasons why the ending to Mass Effect 3 gets overshadowed.
-As with any franchise ending experience, Mass Effect 3 was met with certain expectations, which some people could argue were not met.
+As with any franchise ending experience, Mass Effect 3 was met with certain expectations, which some people would argue were not met.

-A lot of consumers were annoyed with the relative lack of choice in terms of which ending you get.
-But it can be also argued that there is a lot more nuance going on beneath the surface than what a lot of people realise.
+Simply put, a lot of consumers were annoyed at the relative lack of choice you had in regards to which ending you got.
+However, I feel that there was far more nuance happening beneath the surface than a lot of people give it credit for.

 From the wave-based fight to finally getting one over on the Illusive Man, Mass Effect 3’s final mission on Earth is perfect.
 While a lot of people could say it did not reach their expectations, Mass Effect 3 realized the potential of the gritty game through a narrative that is akin to a war movie.